jotpowers/College-Grads/results.md

+---
+id: wid
+title: What I Do
+sidebar_label: What I Do
+---
 # What I Do

 I know a lot of these discussions seem a little abstract, and it’s really easy to read what people say you should do, but what do they do, and does it work?
 So, to that end, here is what I do.